This policy has been updated to reflect the changes to the Children’s Advice and Duty Services (CADS) that comes into effect from 17th October 2018.

 - Records should be reviewed with regular intervals to ensure that decisions taken are followed through.

-The MASH worker receiving the referral should keep a written record of:
+The CADS Consultant Social Worker receiving the contact should keep a written record of:

 - Discussions with any other professionals or agencies involved (including the Police where a crime against a child may have been committed);